vatbub/magic-obs/README.md

 1. ... click `Add card`.
 A new card will be spawned.
 2. Use the table view to set properties like Power/Toughness.
 3. Use the drop down menu in the `Abilities` column to select any abilities that the creature has.
+4. If you wish to duplicate a card, you can click the `x2` button next to that card.
+5. You can also use the arrow buttons to change the order of the cards.

 > **Hint:** Magic-OBS will learn over time which abilities you use the most.
 > These will appear on the top of the list.